 Regardless of your experience, you’re expected to carry yourself with the composure and confidence of a professional even if you’re just starting out.
-After all, who would hire some one they didn’t feel they could rely on, whether it be for an acting job, a voiceover, or any other profession for that matter?
+After all, who would hire some one they didn’t feel they could rely on, whether it be for a voice acting job, or any other profession for that matter?

 No matter the industry, commerce is confidence.
 It’s imperative you instill confidence, often when you feel anything but.
 And while I’ve never been a fan of the phrase “fake it till you make it”.
 The fact is, even from the very onset of your career as a talent, involves making those who hire you feel secure they’ve made the right choice is in part the job.

 Here are 10 dependable ways to increase your confidence and make yourself a reliable talent:

 1. Be prepared.

 Nothing undermines your confidence more than your lack of preparation.
 As the saying goes, you make your luck.
 And luck is when preparedness meets opportunity.
 Preparation means training.
 It means study, researching the backstory, investing in yourself, and continually building your performance agility so that you’re ready at a moment’s notice.

 2. Expose yourself to as many opportunities as possible.

 Audition for scores of projects, especially the sort of work you intend to land most.
 If you’re a voiceover, you want your demos to be included where there are lot of quality voice talent.
 This is how you build experience: the ultimate confidence builder.

 3. Be passionate!